-- Complete two years (four semesters) of university level courses for credit with a B average; or
+- Complete two years (four semesters) of university level courses for credit with a B average

-- Pass the Faculty of Languages and Linguistics placement examination at the level of second year or above; or
+- Pass the Faculty of Languages and Linguistics placement examination at the level of second year or above

 - Pass the School of Foreign Service Oral Proficiency Examination with a grade of “fair” or above.